noey2020/How-to-Talk-scikit-learn-Machine-Learning-Library/README.md

 Hire me! 😊

-We've had an incredible mathematical our of machine learning.
+We've had an incredible mathematical tour of machine learning.
+We learned about data, and how to derive parameters representing out data by loss functions or least square regression.
+We rewrote the summation loss function into matrix vector format as in: Wtranspose dot product X. W is the coefficient matrix while the X is feature vector.
+When there multiple dimensions for feature we created covariance, correlation matrices.
+We analyze correlation between features, rank the and select and extract.

 We talked about optimizing loss functions and the many tools at our disposal.

 Now we venture forward with scikit-learn.
 Now thanks to an active Python community of developers.
 We don't have to write data science from scratch.
 From the a very code snippet , we can use optimized. witten in fortan and c .